 LET THE KIDS DO THE WORK

 Every Sunday my oldest and I sit down and plan out meals out are the most fun.
 They also involve fewer meltdowns and such from repeating myself to say, eat ALL OF YOUR DINNER.
 We could go on a tangent here about kids eating all of their dinners.

 I’ve made plenty of mistakes with getting the kids to eat everything and have learned, give them the portion you want them to eat.
 Don’t give the same size.
 This is mostly for the younger kids.
 Our five year old will get smaller portions and it’s because she knows I want everyone to eat their entire meal.
 She feels good when she can eat it all and so do I.

 It doesn’t do either of us any good if I give her a huge serving and have her eat what she can and see the rest tossed in the garbage.

 But back to the main point- when your kid’s meal plan they are excited about what to eat.
-You can even take it a step further and have them prepare a few of the meals too.
+You can even take it a step further and have them prepare a few meals too.
 Every night they make dinner you know at least ONE of the kiddos is going to eat the meal they planned.

 LET THE KIDS EAT CEREAL

-Did you know if you go out to the store and buy cereal and have the kids eat that all week, you just meal planned?
+Did you know if you go out to the store and buy cereal and have the kids eat that all week, you just meal plan?
 Yep, it doesn’t have to involve gourmet meals.
 My first goal in meal planning is to save money.
 My second goal in meal planning is to serve food that tastes great.

 For many of us, we are tempted when we are hangry.
-We find ourselves ordering a pizza or loading the kids up in the van and heading to the nearest fast food joint.
+We find ourselves ordering a pizza or loading the kids up in the van and heading to the nearest fast-food joint.